The Catawba Falls Area

 Hiking Trails

-Starting at the new parking area to the right of the restrooms, the trail leads upriver on eroded old road beds, crossing the (at this point) tranquil river on a huge new footbridge installed in July 2016 beside the old power generator building.
+Starting at the new parking area to the right of the restrooms, the trail leads upriver on rehabilitated old road beds, crossing the (at this point) tranquil river on a huge new footbridge installed in July 2016 beside the old power generator building.

 (The old crossing was on stepping stones - making it hard or impossible to access the falls in high water - and hard to keep your feet dry anytime!)